Intervention 2.1: Emotional Boundary Experiment

 2. Avoiding Replacement of Core Human Figures

-In August 2025, Vogue’s issue featuring fully AI-generated models sparked strong opposition and subscription cancellations (Fashion Network, 2025).
+In August 2025, Vogue’s issue featuring fully AI-generated models sparked strong opposition and subscription cancellations (Gut, 2025).

 Boundary recommendation: While AI can assist in background generation and composition, key figures such as models or ambassadors should remain human to preserve emotional bonds and artistic value.